bryanmaina/challenge-openspace-classifier/README.md

 Note: The exact names per table will vary because the people are shuffled randomly each run.

+## JSON Output

+In addition to the console output, the application saves a detailed layout of the openspace in a JSON file named `openspace.json`.
+This file is located in the same directory as the input CSV file.

+This file includes details about the tables, seats, and occupants.

 ## CSV format

 - Preferred: a header row with a column named Names